openframeworks/ofBook/chapters/of_philosophy/chapter.md

 *by [Zach Lieberman](http://thesystemis.com)*

-openFrameworks is guided by a number of goals: it should be collaborative, usable and simple, consistent and intuitive, cross-platform, powerful, and extensible. openFrameworks is also driven by a "do it with others" (DIWO) philosophy.
+The endavour of openFrameworks is guided by a number of goals: it should be collaborative, usable and simple, consistent and intuitive, cross-platform, powerful, and extensible.
+It is also driven by a "do it with others" (DIWO) philosophy.

 ### Collaborative

-openFrameworks development is collaborative.
+The development of openFrameworks is collaborative.
 It thrives on the contributions of many people who engage in frequent discussion, and collaborate on addons and projects.
 We encourage people to make openFrameworks their own and contribute to the ecosystem.

 openFrameworks is developed in a collaborative way.
 We use git, a distributed versioning system, which means that people can branch, experiment, and make suggestions.
 If you look at the network diagram on GitHub, it looks like some alien diagram, full of weaving branches, code pulling apart and coming together.
 There's a huge community all over the world working on the core code: fixing bugs, submitting pull requests, and shaping the tool the way they want to see it.
 It's a world wide project and it's common to wake up in the USA to an inbox full of pull requests and issues emails from coders in Asia and Europe.
 Over 70 people have contributed to the openFrameworks core directly, and hundreds of people have forked the code or contributed in other ways.